pe-st/garmin-connect-export/README.md

   --username USERNAME   your Garmin Connect username or email address (otherwise, you will be prompted) --password PASSWORD   your Garmin Connect password (otherwise, you will be prompted) --passmanager PASSWORD_MANAGER
-                        use password manager for Garmin Connect credentials (supported: BitWarden) -c COUNT, --count COUNT
+                        use password manager for Garmin Connect credentials (supported: BitWarden, 1Password) -c COUNT, --count COUNT
                         number of recent activities to download, or 'all' (default: 1) -e EXTERNAL, --external EXTERNAL